This Video Will Forever Change Your Life! Avoid These 6 Mistakes!!

 3. Encourage your baby to keep eating when full

 Your parents’ age-old adage might loop through your head every time you discard leftover milk or food: “Don’t you know there are starving children in Africa?”
-Don’t worry yourself too much about those kids; force feeding your baby won’t send them relief.
+Don’t worry yourself too much about those kids; force-feeding your baby won’t send them relief.
 Begin paying attention to your child’s eating habits early on.
 Pay attention to how much milk he or she takes during each feeding.
 Keep feedings scheduled so your baby knows when to expect food.
 Don’t ever force your baby to continue eating after he or she expresses signs of a full stomach.
 Overeating is one of the leading causes of baby obesity.

 4. Introduce solid foods before the four-month mark

 It’s tempting to want to give your baby solid foods.
 It’s easy to be under the impression that starting your baby on solid foods earlier than the recommended timeframe can prove that baby is developing at a faster rate than the other kids.
 It’s also tempting to want to share all your favorite foods with your little ones.
-But baby’s stomach needs time to develop, and his or her system isn’t sophisticated enough for solid foods.
-The nutrients in formula and breast milk offer the best nutrition for baby until month four.
+But the baby’s stomach needs time to develop, and his or her system isn’t sophisticated enough for solid foods.
+The nutrients in formula and breast milk offer the best nutrition for the baby until month four.
 Keep your little ones healthy with a liquid diet.

 5. Feed your baby formula

 Many moms hear the horrors of formula like a mantra that’s played over and over again.
-Though formula isn’t going to keep your kid from becoming president or an astronaut, the best way to keep your child at a healthy weight through adulthood is to encourage breast milk until your introduce solids.
+Though the formula isn’t going to keep your kid from becoming president or an astronaut, the best way to keep your child at a healthy weight through adulthood is to encourage breast milk until you introduce solids.
 Breast milk has more nutrients and vitamins than formula.
 Breast milk can also prevent your child from overeating or eating for comfort.
-Even though baby may continue to snuggle after eating, he or she can stop when full and continue to feel a comfortable bond with mom—without turning to food for love.
+Even though the baby may continue to snuggle after eating, he or she can stop when full and continue to feel a comfortable bond with mom—without turning to food for love.

 6. Refusing to encourage exercise

 Although it may not seem like your baby needs exercise, your little one needs to move around just as much as you do.
 Encourage your baby to roll over, play and jump can lead to healthier habits later in life.
 In order for your baby’s mind to grow and develop, he or she needs to remain active.
-Encouraging exercise not only helps your little one to stay active—it also reminds you to continue to encourage your child to keep moving until adulthood.
+Encouraging exercise not only helps your little one to stay active—but it also reminds you to continue to encourage your child to keep moving until adulthood.

-Keep your little ones happy, healthy and active by avoiding a few simple pitfalls that can lead to childhood obesity.
+Keep your little ones happy, healthy, and active by avoiding a few simple pitfalls that can lead to childhood obesity.
 Always remember that your baby absorbs everything and will always look to you to provide an example of a healthy lifestyle.